evi25/Projects/DataUnlockedWithZ/README.md

 # Content:

-* CO2 Emission from Energy Industries.ipynb
+* **CO2 Emission from Energy Industries.ipynb**
+* **CO2 Emission from Electricity.gif** - a gif of the last visualization which is unfortunately not displayed in GitHub